19hours/sg-statutes/Acts/Income Tax Act.md

 ### Special provisions as to certain sales

-24\.—(1) This section shall have effect in relation to any sale of any property where the buyer is a body of persons over whom the seller has control, or the seller is a body of persons over whom the buyer has control, or both the seller and buyer are bodies of persons and some other person has control over both of them, and the sale is not one to which section 33 applies.
+24\.—(1) This section, except subsection (5), shall have effect in relation to any sale of any property where the buyer is a body of persons over whom the seller has control, or the seller is a body of persons over whom the buyer has control, or both the seller and buyer are bodies of persons and some other person has control over both of them, and the sale is not one to which section 33 applies.

 (2) References in subsection (1) to a body of persons include references to a company or a partnership.